 A corresponding application is possible with a shareholding of at least 25% or with at least 1% and professional activity with a significant entrepreneurial influence on the company.

 - the capital gains tax deduction has been too high; this is possible, among other things, if no exemption order was issued and therefore the saver’s lump sum of 801 euros (spouse: 1,602 euros) could not – or could not fully – be taken into account.

 - (capital) losses from capital assets are to be offset against capital gains.

-Since, for example, banks and savings banks sometimes no longer automatically issue tax certificates for private investment income, these may have to be requested if the inclusion of investment income in the tax assessment is intended.
+Since, for example, banks, savings banks or financial service providers sometimes no longer automatically issue tax certificates for private investment income, these may have to be requested if the inclusion of investment income in the income tax assessment is intended.

-If losses have been incurred in a custody account and these are not to be carried forward in this custody account for future loss offsetting, but are to be offset against other (capital) gains as part of the income tax assessment, a corresponding certificate of loss must be requested.
+For losses incurred in a bank custody account that are not to be carried forward in this custody account for future loss offset, but are to be offset against other (capital) gains within the scope of income tax assessment, a corresponding certificate from the bank is required.

-Even in the case of a favorable test (i.e., if the personal tax rate is lower than the flat tax rate of 25%), only the saver’s allowance of EUR 801 (spouse: EUR 1,602) can be taken into account as a reduction.
+Even in the case of a favorable test (i.e., if the personal tax rate is lower than the flat tax rate of 25%), only the saver’s lump sum of EUR 801 (spouse: EUR 1,602) can be taken into account as a reduction.